grrrwaaa/luauv/README.md

 # LuaUV

-A Lua wrapper of some parts of https://github.com/joyent/libuv
+A Lua wrapper of some parts of https://github.com/joyent/libuv (the platform abstraction layer used in node.js)

 This wrapper aims to be Lua-centric, and coroutine-centric, but is certainly far from comprehensive!